 I keep waiting for Blade Chimera to get a physical release!
 We had Drainus and Lodoss War: Deedlit on cartridge far sooner.
 What’s the hold up?

-Coincidentally, this list overlaps a lot with this week’s episode of Brian Shea/Game Informer’s “All Things Nintendo” podcast — they covered the 40 best eShop indie gems of 2025.
+Coincidentally, this list overlaps a lot with this week’s episode of Brian Shea/Game Informer’s “All Things Nintendo” podcast — they covered a list of the top eShop indie gems of 2025.
 If I already didn’t have too much to play right now, I’d be looking closely at some of the titles corroborated here. 😁

 Demonschool is on my backlog.